knee-cola/jekyll-meetup-lecture/docs/lecture-notes.md

 ## Installing a new theme

-In this step we will install a theme called `jekyll-theme-basic-basic` (from [Ruby Gems](https://rubygems.org/gems/jekyll-theme-basically-basic)).
+In this step we will install a theme called `jekyll-theme-basically-basic` (from [Ruby Gems](https://rubygems.org/gems/jekyll-theme-basically-basic)).

 A theme is installed like so: